A Euphoric Zendaya Just Made Emmys History

-Remember when Euphoria premiered on HBO and had you clutching your pearls the entire season?
+Remember when Euphoria premiered on HBO/Sky Atlantic and had you clutching your pearls the entire season?
 The Television Academy does — and that's why they just gave Zendaya the Emmy for Outstanding Lead Actress in a Drama.

 Zendaya won the Emmy in a stacked category, beating out Jodie Comer (Killing Eve), Sandra Oh (Killing Eve), Laura Linney (Ozark), Olivia Colman (The Crown), and Jennifer Aniston (The Morning Show) for the major win.
 At 24 years old, the Euphoria star is the youngest person to ever take home the coveted trophy.